vasilescu-stefan/Data-driven-decision-making-analyzing-Green-versus-Traditional-sources-of-energy/README.md

 FOR THIS PROGRAM TO COMPILE:

+-you should use the Data-Analysis-Between-Traditional-and-Green-sources-of-energy.py file to run the program

 -you need to put all this files in a folder and change the BASE_PATH variable to the one you made

 -you need to add the European Union Energy Market Data dataset inside the EU_energy_data folder as it wa to big to add in the repository